Summary: In this tutorial, you’ll learn how to use the SQL ORDER BY

 ASC

-option to sort the result set by the sort expression in ascending order andDESC
+to sort the result set in ascending order andDESC

-to sort the result set by the sort expression in the descending order.
+to sort the result set in descending order.

 clause uses the ASC

-option by default if you don’t either ASC
+in ascending order if you don’t specify either ASC

 or DESC